You're about to dig into possibly the most unhinged ship manifesto you've ever seen in your life.

 Pegasmon senses that it's not good and tells Takeru not to look too deeply into the Whirlpool when they're flying above it, but Takeru stares into the abyss long enough to see strange ghost-like apparations before flying off.
 It's not an unreasonable deduction that he could also have been affected by the Dark Ocean (with some added juice from the Dark Area) the way Ken was, but since their personalities deep down are so different, the effect of this contamination is also different.
 Contemplating the effects of Takeru becoming infected with a Dark Seed... well, he'd be far worse than the Kaiser ever was.

 Now recall that the Kaiser's base is powered by a reactor that siphons evil energy from the Dark Ocean.
 It allows the fortress to float and move around, powers the electronics inside, and allows him to create Evil Rings, Evil Spirals, and Dark Towers.
-This means that the entire time Takeru is walking around in the Kaiser's base, he's getting that dark energy all around him.
+This means that the entire time Takeru is walking around in the Kaiser's base, he's likely being.

 This is why we make the case that the Dark Whirlpool could influence Takeru's behavior in episode 19; when he's already unstable and already acting irrationally, it's not much of a stretch to think that the Dark Ocean could sense that coming from him and reach out, respond.